top of page

 NOW WHAT?

 Whew!
 That was a lot of info I packed in one post.
 And that is just the tip of the iceberg.
 If you’re feeling a little overwhelmed, you are not alone.
 There are lots of resources out there to help you get started on your own journey of fertility awareness.
 Not all are created equally or presented the same.
 It’s important to pick an instructor or charting format that resonates and works well with your lifestyle.
+As a great starting point, check out the this blog post which outlines the different methods of fertility awareness.

 bottom of page